Darxo/Hardened/README.md

   - The Lindwurm Tail still inherits most of the stats from the head but has 50% less Hitpoints and Resolve and 50% more Melee Defense.
 Lindwurm Tails no longer have **Fearsome**
   - The Lindwurm Tail can now be stunned and netted but those effects are removed whenever the Head moves away
 - All ifrits have 50% less Hitpoints and 50% more Armor
 - **Nachzehrer** can no longer swallow player characters while in a net.
+They can now also swallow the last player character who is alive
 - **Donkeys** now grant 0 XP (down from 50 XP)
 - **Schrats** no longer take 70% reduced damage while their shield is up.
 They now have +200 Hitpoints and gain the **One with the Shield** perk